 COMMUNITY ART EXHIBITION:

-As part of our ongoing worship arts ministry, we will hold a Community Art Exhibition this fall, and we invite your church’s artists to participate.
 We believe that the arts are a vital part of our community’s life and worship, and the visual arts in particular are important.

 That’s why, in 2004, we set aside space for an art gallery, and every other year we have a show that invites artists from our community to submit their recent artwork for display.
 We welcome artists of faith who are interested in sharing their work, regardless of theme, medium, or style.
 In the past we have displayed a variety of artwork— photography, paintings, drawings, quilts, jewelry, and pottery.